 2013 is the year of guǐsì (癸巳) (celestial stem: Gui and hourly branch: Si) and is the 30th year in the current 60-year cycle.

-2012 was the year of rénchén (壬辰) (celestial stem: Ren and hourly branch: Chen) and is the 29th year in the current 60-year cycle.
+2012 is the year of rénchén (壬辰) (celestial stem: Ren and hourly branch: Chen) and is the 29th year in the current 60-year cycle.

-2011 was the year of xīnmăo (辛卯) (celestial stem: Xen and hourly branch: Mao) and is the 28th year in the current 60-year cycle.
+2011 is the year of xīnmǎo (辛卯) (celestial stem: Xin and hourly branch: Mao) and is the 28th year in the current 60-year cycle

 The Chinese New Year festival celebrates the earth coming back to life when ploughing and sowing can begin, so food plays an important part.
 Much of the food consumed for the festival has symbolic meaning.
 For example, the names of some foods sound similar to characters with lucky connotations, while the shape or colour of other foods is symbolic of things such as happiness, prosperity and good fortune.
 Kumquat plants, which are popular presents, have little golden fruits, considered lucky.

-Even though the climax of the Chinese New Year, Nian, lasts only two or three days, preparations start almost a month before.
+Even though the climax of the Chinese New Year, Nian, lasts only two or three days, (Eve of Chinese New Year, First day of Chinese New Year and Second day of Chinese New Year) preparations start almost a month before.
 Houses are thoroughly cleaned to sweep away any bad luck, debts are repaid, hair cut and new clothes bought.
 Doors and window frames are repainted, usually red, and then decorated with paper scrolls.
 At this time of cold weather, warming foods are eaten like hot rice soup containing nuts, dried lotus seeds, red beans and dried dates.
 Eating rice soup is also considered to be purifying the body for the New Year.